-- SECTION 1 Introduction & background
+SECTION 1 - Introduction & background

-- SECTION 2 Legislative framework and regulatory standards
+SECTION 2 - Legislative framework and regulatory standards

-- SECTION 3 Delegation of responsibility
+SECTION 3 - Roles and responsibilities

-- SECTION 4 Aims & objectives
+SECTION 4 - Aims & objectives

-- SECTION 5 Arrears management
+SECTION 5 -Arrears management

-- SECTION 6 Arrears prevention
+SECTION 6 - Arrears prevention

-- SECTION 7 Arrears recovery
+SECTION 7 - Arrears recovery

-- SECTION 8 Legal and court processes
+SECTION 8 - Legal and court processes

-- SECTION 9 Former tenant arrears
+SECTION 9 - Former tenant arrears

-- SECTION 10 Write off's and bad debt
+SECTION 10 - Write off's and bad debt

-- SECTION 11 Performance monitoring
+SECTION 11 - Performance monitoring

-- SECTION 12 Tenant consultation
+SECTION 12 - Tenant consultation

-- SECTION 13 Disputes, training and review
+SECTION 13 -Disputes, training and review

-INTRODUCTION & BACKGROUND
+Introduction & Background

-- 1.1 Ardenglen Housing Association is a Registered Social Landlord (RSL) with the Scottish Housing Regulator.
+- 1.1 Ardenglen Housing Association is a Registered Social Landlord (RSL).
 We operate in the South of Glasgow and are committed to providing high quality, affordable homes. - 1.2 The remit of this policy is to explain how the association will maximise its rental income by keeping rent arrears to a minimum.
 In achieving the general aim, the association will have regard to the particular needs and circumstances of its tenants, and the reasons for which they get into arrears.
-Our approach will aim to balance the prevention of homelessness together with maximising rental income to the association.
+Our approach will aim to balance the prevention of homelessness and sustainment of tenancies together with maximising rental income to the association.
 We recognise that most tenants get into arrears because of an inability, not unwillingness to pay. - 1.3 The association receives the majority of its rental income through housing benefit/universal credit payments.
 Research has shown that many people do not claim the full benefit to which they are entitled.
 This is a matter of general concern for the association when so many of its tenants depend on the benefit system for their income and ability to pay rent. - 1.4 Since December 2018 Castlemilk has been a full service area for Universal Credit (UC).
-Between December 2018 and the year 2023 tenants will migrate from legacy benefits like job seekers allowance, income support, employment support allowance, tax credits and housing benefit to UC.
+Between 2018 & 2028 tenants will migrate from legacy benefits including job seekers allowance, income support, employment support allowance, tax credits and housing benefit to UC.
 Most UC tenants will receive one monthly payment which they require to pay their housing costs from.
-This is a cultural change for most tenants used to the previous benefit system where housing costs were mainly paid direct to the landlord and therefore this poses a risk to the Association. - 1.5 Many tenants move in and out of the margins of benefit entitlement and our experience has shown us that rent arrears often develop when the entitlement to benefit stops.
-These factors linking benefit entitlement to rent arrears influence the Associations general approach to prevention and recovery of arrears.
+This is a cultural change for most tenants used to the previous benefit system where housing costs were mainly paid direct to the landlord and therefore this poses a risk to the Association. - 1.5 Many tenants move in and out of the margins of benefit entitlement and our experience has shown us that rent arrears often develop when the entitlement to benefit stops or when those in employment stop working.
+These factors linking benefit entitlement to rent arrears influence the Associations general approach to recovery of arrears.
+Therefore, the emphasis of this policy will be a preventative approach to rent arrears.